rmsk2/mobilenotifier/readme.md

 ## Running the software during development

-You first have to build the frontend by executing `npm run builddev` in the `frontend` subdirectory and `swag init -g controller/swagger_base.go` followed by `go build` in the `backend` subdirectory.
+You first have to build the frontend by executing `npm run builddev` in the `frontend` subdirectory and `swag init -g controller/swagger_base.go` followed by `go build` or `go build -tags noauth` in the `backend` subdirectory.
+The `noauth` build flag let's you use the backend without having to also setup and run `tokenissuer`.
 I use a shell script called `start.sh` for running all programs locally.
 Here an example for this script

 ```sh
 export LOCALDIR=../frontend/dist/